atomistic-machine-learning/schnetpack/docs/getstarted/firststeps.rst

 Example 2: Potential energy surfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The example above uses the :class:`SinglePropertyModel` internally, which is a :class:`pytorch_lightning.LightningModule` for predicting single properties.
+The example above uses :class:`AtomisticModel` internally, which is a :class:`pytorch_lightning.LightningModule`, to predict single properties.
-The following example will use the PESModel, which can be used for predicting potential energy surfaces, in particular energies with the appropriate derivates to obtain forces and stress tensors.
+The following example will use the same class to predict potential energy surfaces, in particular energies with the appropriate derivates to obtain forces and stress tensors.
-For more details on the available models, see :ref:`here<schnetpack.model>`
+This works since the pre-defined configuration for the MD17 dataset, provided from the command line by ``experiment=md17``, is selecting the representation and output modules that :class:`AtomisticModel` is using.
+A more detailed description of the configuration and how to build your custom configs can be found :ref:`here <configs>`.

 The ``spktrain`` script can be used to train a model for a molecule from the MD17 datasets::